 - Meanwhile, mix the herbs and chopped chives/spring onions together, and fry in the sunflower oil for 20 minutes, stirring all the time.
 The smell from the fenugreek will be very strong.

-- Bring to a simmer and cook for another 30 minutes, when the goose meat should be tender.
-Serve with rice.
+- Bring to a simmer and cook for another 30 minutes.

-- 4 wild goose breasts, in 3cm cubes
+- 4 wild goose breasts, in thin strips

 - 3 tbsp olive oil